 The grading scale used is A to F. Grade A is the highest passing grade in the grading scale, grade F is a fail.

-Type of assessment: Written examination and presentation of project assignment
+Type of assessment: Written examination and presentation of mid-term assignment

 - Withdrawal deadline

 Exam part: Written examination

 - Examination system